 For more information & to follow the latest updates, please visit the dedicated Data Protection/Privacy issues page.

-ICANN’s mission is to help ensure a stable, secure & unified intercontinental Internet.
+ICANN’s mission is to help ensure a stable, secure and unified international Internet.
 To reach another person on the Internet, you need to type an address – a name or a number – into your computer or other device.
 That address must be unique so computers know where to find each other.
-ICANN helps coordinate & support these unique identifiers across the globe.
-ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the global.
+ICANN helps coordinate & support these unique identifiers across the worldwide.
+ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the world.